Personal Protective Equipment

 University staff exposed to physical and/or health hazards while performing their job duties are required to wear personal protective equipment (PPE).
 Whenever possible, an identified hazard must be eliminated through engineering or administrative controls before the use of PPE is authorized.

-A workplace hazard assessment must be performed in order to determine what PPE is appropriate for a given task.
+A workplace hazard assessment must be performed to determine the appropriate PPE for a given task.
+There are various tools available at UF to conduct a workplace hazard assessment:

 Additional specialized PPE requirements may apply and may be viewed in other UF safety policies (i.e. Electrical Safety).